Telepathetic/Imperfect-Dark/README.md

 This is Imperfect Dark.

 It lives in basements.
 It runs on 3D printers and scraps and bits of lumber that were already there.
 The robots are small, the stakes are low, and the engineering is real.
-Kids who lose want to know why.
-Kids who win want to know if they can do it again on different terrain.
+Builders who lose want to know why.
+Those who win want to know if they can do it again on different terrain.
 Both questions lead somewhere interesting.

 There are no sponsors.
 No flat steel floors with logos painted on them.
 No weight classes designed around what’s expensive to build.
 Just a hardy box, a thermal camera, and whatever you printed this week.